If you have an anxiety disorder and need life insurance, we can help

 - If yes, when did disability start?

-- Would you describe your condition as mild, moderate or severe?
+- Is your condition mild, moderate, or severe?

 - Do you have any other medical conditions?